Explore Developer Center's New Chatbot! MongoDB AI Chatbot can be accessed at the top of your navigation to answer all your MongoDB questions.

 Highlighting

-Although this feature doesn’t necessarily return exact matches like the other features, it's worth highlighting.
+Although this feature isn't about matching, it's worth highlighting.
 (See what I did there?!)

 I love this feature.
 It's super useful.
 Highlight allows users to visually see exact matches.
 This option also allows users to visually return search terms in their original context.
 In your application UI, the highlight feature looks like so: